alicemunsal/dohex/DoHex2.md

 ## DoHex

-programming is organizing thinking. bunch of boxes and lines.
+programming is organizing thinking with diagrams, bunch of boxes and lines.
 If we use Hexagonal Architecture and Data Oriented Design principles together with
 encourage programmers
 lib incentives developers to think for data and transformation